mezera/mrQ/README.md

 1. Scan four SEIR-EPI readout scans with four different inversion times (50, 400, 1200 and 2400 msec).
 2. Each scan needs to be acquired with slab inversion.
-   - GE scanners: Change the scanner default by editing the a_gzrf0 cv: a_gzrf0=0
+   - *GE*: Change the scanner default by editing the a_gzrf0 cv: a_gzrf0=0
-   - Siemens scanners:
+   - *Siemens*: For slab selective: Routine &#10142; Concatenations and set that parameter to the number of slices.
+That way the new slice will not be acquired before the old one is finished.
-   - Philips scanners: *If you know how to implement these settings, please email us.*
+   - *Philips*: If you know how to implement these settings, please email us or post in the forum.
 3. Use fat suppression.
 Fat suppression is recommended to be spatial-spectral to avoid any slice-selective imperfections.
-Note: This is the default for GE scanners when slices are less than 4 mm thick.
-   - GE scanners: This is the default when slices are less than 4 mm thick.
+   - *GE*: This is the default when slices are less than 4 mm thick.
-   - Siemens scanners:
+   - *Siemens*: There is a similar setting called "water excitation", but check with Siemens for technical specifics.
-   - Philips scanners: *If you know how to implement these settings, please email us.*
+   - *Philips*: If you know how to implement these settings, please email us or post in the forum.

 Alternatively, you can provide your own B1 map (NIfTI) if it is in SPGR space.